Femodene

 -

-Femodene ED tablets are ideal if you feel you will forget to start a new strip of pills after your 7 day break.
+Femodene ED tablets are ideal if you feel you will forget to start a new strip of pills after your 7-day break.
 As Femodene ED contains 7 inactive pills, you will continue to take a pill every day.
-This helps you keep up the habit of pill taking so you will not miss any.
+This helps you keep up the habit of pill-taking so you will not miss any.

 If you have any condition that means you’re unable to take products that contain oestrogen, Femodene might not be suitable for you.
 The mini pill, such as Cerelle, might be a better alternative for you.

-Do not take Femodene if you:
+Do not take Femodene pills if you:

 - are pregnant